Privacy Policy

 This section provides additional transparency about our interaction with HMRC, as required for software providers participating in the Making Tax Digital programme.

-13.1 Our Role as an HMRC-Recognised Software Provider
+13.1 Our Role as an MTD Software Provider

-Neuro-Symbolic Ltd is registered with HMRC as a software provider for Making Tax Digital for Income Tax Self Assessment.
-Our HMRC application name is [APPLICATION NAME] and our application ID is [APPLICATION ID].
+Neuro-Symbolic Ltd is seeking HMRC recognition as a software provider for Making Tax Digital for Income Tax Self Assessment.
+Once recognition is granted, our HMRC-recognised application details will be published here.

 13.2 What HMRC Receives

-When you instruct FlowForm to submit a quarterly update or final declaration, we transmit the following to HMRC:
+When you instruct TaxBridge to submit a quarterly update or final declaration, we transmit the following to HMRC:

 - Your income and expense figures for the relevant period.